Carlos María de Bustamante: Biography

 Carlos María de Bustamante was born in the city of Oaxaca on 4 November 1774.
 In 1796 he took up the study of law, and eventually joined the movement for Mexican independence.

 In 1805, during the last years of Spanish colonial rule, he founded the Mexican newspaper Diario de México which he expressed liberal, pro-independence ideas, and was repeatedly imprisoned over it.
-The War of Mexican Independence finally broke out in 1810.
+The Mexican War of Independence finally broke out in 1810.
 After the liberal Cádiz constitution, granted New Spain limited autonomy, Bustamante founded the newspaper El Juguetillo and continued to agitate for full independence.

-In 1813 José María Morelos y Pavón, leader of the Mexican insurgency named him as editor in the independence newspaper Correo Americano del Sur.
+In 1813 José María Morelos, leader of the Mexican insurgency named him as editor in the independence newspaper Correo Americano del Sur.
 That same year, Morelos organized the Congress of Chilpancingo in which Bustamante participated as a deputy, also writing Morelos' opening speech to the congress which "declared that the insurgents were about to free Mexicans from the chains of serfdom imposed on them in 1521."
 The congress would go on to draft the Constitution of Apatzingán, the first constitution for Mexico, establishing an independent, republican form of government, but it would never be implemented as the tide of war turned against Morelos.

 When Mexican independence was finally achieved in 1821, Bustamante was elected as a deputy from Oaxaca to the Mexican Congress.
 He opposed Agustín de Iturbide's ascencion to the newly established throne of the First Mexican Empire.
 Bustamante was one of the deputies imprisoned by Iturbide.
 However, the Empire however proved ephemeral, with Iturbide's reign lasting less than a year.
 Bustamante subsequently participated in the writing of 1824 Constitution of Mexico.

 In 1846, as President Mariano Paredes's perceived sympathies towards establishing a monarchy in Mexico caused a public uproar, Bustamante began to publish a newsletter titled Mexico no quiere rey y menos a un extranjero, (Mexico doesn't want a king, let alone a foreign one).

 The Mexican-American War was a source of deep grief to him, and he died shortly after its conclusion in 1848.